Man: the Blazing Paradox

 Any scholar can tell you of the strange experience it is learning under an Elf, a Gnome, or a Dwarf.
 Communication about intensive matters is an experience almost like speaking past another; your words turn greased and slide past each other.
 But when they split ways, they find that they understood everything perfectly, not in their terms, words, or even reason, but rather at the heart; it was understood not intellectually or even intuitively, and any actions derived from the speech are dreamlike and hardly understood by even their actors.
 It was as if a cloud had descended over their eyes and mind and had led and advised them towards actions mysterious and shadowed.
 This strange experience is explained that, as one asks more difficult questions, one begins to approach infinitely closer to the point of requiring the mind to have infinite and intuitive knowledge — that is, one grows closer to requiring pure spirit.
 And Elvish spirits are different from Humans.
 They cannot communicate face to face.
 And this can be applied to all high concepts — even mathematics.

-And yet, not every member of the other races have this effect; many times we may be just left confused.
+And yet, not every member of the other races have this effect; many times we are just left confused.
 Simply stated, some are better teachers than others.
 But we cannot say how this works.
 When experienced, you can only describe it as strange, and perhaps the more scholarly would proclaim it 'causality breaking'.
 For A did not lead to B. It has done the impossible and has gone back to 1.
 We never understood their explanation in the first place, yet for some we come away understanding, and for others we go away confused.

 The same is true of the body.
 Men, being residents of only the Seen realm, have a limited lifespan and are physically weaker than the other races.
 Men also undergo eras of 'fashionability'.
 Body types, paintings, discoveries: all these go through eras of fashionability, stemming from their flighty nature not entirely bound to this world.
 Their appetites are not big enough for everything; we are too quick to be excited by sameness as the Elves and the Dwarrow are.